KevinDHeath/NugetPackages/src/Helper/Configuration.Helper/README.md

 The configuration helper is a light-weight platform for .NET to support application settings in old-style App.config files, and as of version 1.0.1 also in the newer style of JSON files.

 ## Change Log
+- v2.0.2
+  - Added a `Domain` property to the `WebConnectionStringBuilder` class.
 - v2.0.1
   - Corrected the Source Link paths by specifying the source repository URL as the root rather than a sub-folder.
 - v2.0.0 - **Breaking change**